Virtual braid groups, virtual twin groups and crystallographic groups: On quotients of virtual braid groups and virtual twin groups

 \begin{Teo} The group $PLB_n^{ext}/\Gamma_2(WP_n)$ is a crystallographic group of dimension $n(n-1)$ and whose holonomy group is $(\Z_2)^n$. \end{Teo}

-\begin{proof} It is clear from the presentation of $WP_n$, see Corollary~3.19 of~\cite{D2017}, that $WP_n/\Gamma_2(WP_n)$ is isomorphic to the free Abelian group $\Z^{n(n-1)}$.
+\begin{proof} Here we use the presentation of $WP_n$ given in \cite[Corollary~3.19]{D2017}.
+Then it is clear that $WP_n/\Gamma_2(WP_n)$ is isomorphic to the free Abelian group $\Z^{n(n-1)}$.
 The action of $(\Z_2)^n$ on $WP_n$, given in~(\ref{actionwpnext}), induces an injective action of $(\Z_2)^n$ on $WP_n/\Gamma_2(WP_n)$.
 Thereby, the proof follows in an analogous way to the one given for Theorems~\ref{teo1} and~\ref{teo7}. \end{proof}

 Also, as given for some quotients of the virtual braid group in the last subsection, it is not difficult to prove for the group $PLB_n^{ext}/\Gamma_2(WP_n)$ equivalent versions of many results obtained for the quotient $VB_n/\Gamma_2(VP_n)$ in Section~\ref{groupvbn}.
 For instance, we state below the respective versions of the results about finite order elements and its conjugacy classes.
 We note that the only possible torsion in $PLB_n^{ext}/\Gamma_2(WP_n)$ is 2.